MWall541/Dragon-Mounts-Legacy/README.md

 **You MUST**
  * Keep a visible and clear repository of the code of which that is derived/inspried from this repository.
 Of course, you still maintain rights of your code, however you still need to keep a visible source.

 *Code is CODE.
 NOT ASSETS.
-You cannot distribute any asset material under any modification or format (this includes remixes, transformations and other modifications of said material) unless explicitly stated.
+You cannot distribute/change any asset material under any modification or format (this includes remixes, transformations and other modifications of said material) unless explicitly stated.

 **"Portions" can be considered 90% of the outcome of a particular result or function.
 Should anything surpass that amount, you must provide credit to me.